wesleywardlaw/cheese-mvc-react/walkthrough/2-categories-view.md

 export default CategoriesView;
 ```

 Now that we have declared the pieces we need and implemented the pieces we understand let's break down a strategy for the Implementation step at the next level of the cycle.
-We can do this by taking stock of the pieces that still need to be implemented:
+We can do this by taking stock of the pieces that still need to be implemented and their dependency chain:

 - components
   - `<CategoryForm>`
     - depends on `request`
       - need to make a `POST` request to the API to submit a new category
   - `<CategoriesList>`
-    - depends on
     - indirectly depends on `request`
       - our `<CategoriesView>` needs to make a `GET` request to the API to get the list of categories used as a data prop to this component
     - depends on the `<CategoryForm>`